 Not in the eyes of the law at least.
-A small business owner with no employees is typically exempt from workers’ compensation insurance in all states.
+A small business owner with no employees is typically exempt from workers’ comp insurance in all states.

 While choosing to avoid workers’ compensation might save you money in the short run, it can get pretty pricey if you end up with a work-related injury or illness and find yourself out of work for a while.
 That’s why it’s worth considering a workers’ comp policy for yourself.